 Gucci brand extensions

 Gucci started out making saddles for wealthy horsemen in Tuscany in 1921 (5).
-Impressed by some of the luggage he saw guests with at luxury hotels, he then employed fine leather craftsmen, and the latest machinery, to make luggage.
-Then over time he set up stores to reach elite customers.
-Clothing followed in 1964, as did the iconic double GG logo on belt buckles.
-As the company established a reputation for classic Italian style and luxury, it prospered through the 1970s.
-While ups and downs followed, the hiring of a strong creative, Tom Ford, in 1990 to design a ready-to-wear collection, took the company to new heights.
-Most recently the brand extended into homeware and decoration (Figure 6) and the trend to social sharing via digital media has inspired continued growth.
+Impressed by some of the luggage he saw guests with at luxury hotels, he therefore employed fine leather craftsmen, and the latest machinery, to make luggage.
+He also set up stores to reach elite customers.
+Clothing then followed in 1964, as did the iconic double GG logo on belt buckles.
+Then through the 1970s, as the company established a reputation for classic Italian style and luxury, it prospered.
+While ups and downs followed, eventually in 1990, the hiring of a strong creative, Tom Ford, to design a ready-to-wear collection, took the company to new heights.
+Most recently the brand extended into homeware and decoration (Figure 6) and social sharing via digital media has inspired even more growth.

 Caterpillar Inc. (sometimes shortened to Cat) is the world’s biggest manufacturer of construction equipment.
-The name dates from the merger of two companies in 1925; one of whom Holt, whose tractors were used to haul guns in World War 1.
+The name results from the merger of two companies in 1925; one of whom Holt, whose tractors hauled guns in World War 1.
 During World War 2 their trucks also found fame with the US Navy who used them to build military bases.
-Since the 1950s the company grew through a series of acquisitions; all bringing new products to market under the Caterpillar name.
+Then through the 1950s, the company made a series of acquisitions, bringing new products to market under the Caterpillar name.

 Caterpillar brand extensions